 - Apply security measures to storing sensible information (user credentials, conditional access for other parties, encryption).

 - Create the designed roles and permissions for each segment of your application.
-Read/write access to orders, customer information, logs.
+Read/write access to orders, customer information, and logs.

-- Any change that affects customer information (how it is processed, when it was changed) has to be traceable to who, when and why.
+- Any change that affects customer information (how it is processed when it was changed) has to be traceable to who, when, and why.